Five out of six Trauma Training graduates with their certificates awarded at our

 We are keen to continue to deliver this training program and are looking for new ways to support CLDT's throughout the UK in the delivery of the course and the development of trauma advisory teams.

-If you would like to discuss the course further please contact the training coordinator, email@example.com
+If you would like to discuss the course further please contact the Learning & Development Coordinator, email@example.com